 Studying the Certificate II in Construction Pathways at Holmesglen

 You'll learn the best work, health and safety practices, how to correctly use tools, and learn about the materials you will be working with.

 You will understand the job, and what is required of you and learn to effectively communicate with your workmates.

 This qualification’s core units will meet the requirements, and provide credits toward most Certificate III qualifications - apprenticeship courses - in building and construction trades.

 You’ll gain an understanding of building skills and principles and be exposed to common scenarios you’ll experience on the job.

 Our teachers are industry experts that have worked in the field.
-Here at Holmesglen, we structure our courses to use our real-world working environments so you're prepared to enter into an apprenticeship and begin your trade.
+Here at Holmesglen, we structure our courses to use our real-world working environments so you're well prepared to enter into an apprenticeship and begin your trade.

 ||Apply WHS requirements, policies and procedures in the construction industry

 ||Work effectively and sustainably in the construction industry